nkumar007/11.Hosting-company/Readme.md

 ## Learnings

+- Buiding beautiful and reusable cards using css
+- handling multiple elements to create well put layout using flex-box

 <!-- NOTE -->

 ## Time taken for building this:

-Took me almost `7-8` hours to build this from scratch.
-Majority of the time was spent on making it mobile responsive.
+Took me almost `4` hours to build this from scratch.

 <p align="right">(<a href="#top"> back to top </a>)</p>